Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

-A path $(q,s_1,s_2) \trans{w:α} (q',s'_1,s'_2)$ in~$ℬ$ corresponds first to a choice of a path $s \trans{w,u_1,u_2} s'$ in~$𝒜$ giving two words $u_1$ and~$u_2$ such that $[w]_U = [u_1]_U + [u_2]_U$, and second to a choice of two paths $s_1 \trans{u_1:α_1} s'_1$ and $s_2 \trans{u_2:α_2} s'_2$ in $ℬ_1$ and~$ℬ_2$ such that $α = α_1α_2$.
+A path $(q,s_1,s_2) \trans{w:α} (q',s'_1,s'_2)$ in~$ℬ$ corresponds first to a choice of a path $s \trans{w,u_1,u_2} s'$ in~$\mathcal{A}$ giving two words $u_1$ and~$u_2$ such that $[w]_U = [u_1]_U + [u_2]_U$, and second to a choice of two paths $s_1 \trans{u_1:α_1} s'_1$ and $s_2 \trans{u_2:α_2} s'_2$ in $ℬ_1$ and~$ℬ_2$ such that $α = α_1α_2$.
 From this remark and the choices of initial and final weights in~$ℬ$, it follows that the weight of a word~$w$ is the sum, over all decompositions $[w]_U = [u_1]_U + [u_2]_U$ of the products $α_1α_2$ of the weights $α_1$ and~$α_2$ of $u_1$ and~$u_2$.
 Note that the commutativity of the ring is here essential. \end{proof}

-\subsection{$q$-Mahler equations and weighted automata}
+\subsection{$k$-Mahler equations and weighted automata}

-\subsubsection{From weighted automata to $q$-Mahler equations}
+\subsubsection{From weighted automata to $k$-Mahler equations}

-Given a weighted $q$-automaton generating $(a_n)_{n ⩾ 0}$, there is a standard technique to obtain a Mahler equation for which $∑_{n ⩾ 0} a_nx^n$ is a solution, similar to the techniques described in the proof of Christol's theorem in \cite[Theorem~12.2.5]{Allouche-Shallit}.
-We illustrate with a simple example.

-\begin{example} Consider again the Thue-Morse sequence $(b_n)_{n ⩾ 0}$, whose weighted automaton is given in Figure~\ref{fig:weighted0}.
-We interpret the state~$t$ to be the formal power series $t(x)= ∑_n b_n x^n$ in~$𝔽_2⟦ x⟧$, where $b_n= \weight_{𝒜}((n)_2) ∈ 𝔽_2$.
-Similarly the state~$s$ corresponds to the series $s(x)= ∑_{n ⩾ 0} a_n x^n$ in~$𝔽_2⟦ x⟧$, whose coefficients would be generated by the automaton if $s$ were the only final state with weight~$1$.
+Given a weighted $k$-automaton generating $(a_n)_{n ⩾ 0}$, there is a standard technique to obtain a Mahler equation for which $∑_{n ⩾ 0} a_nx^n$ is a solution, similar to the techniques described in the proof of Christol's theorem in \cite[Theorem~12.2.5]{Allouche-Shallit}.
+We illustrate with a simple example. \begin{example} Consider again the Thue-Morse sequence $(a_n)_{n ⩾ 0}$, whose weighted automaton is given in Figure~\ref{fig:weighted0}, but where here we consider the weights in $\mathbb{F}_2$, so that the resulting sequence is automatic.
+We interpret the state~$t$ to be the formal power series $t(x)= ∑_{n ⩾ 0} a_n x^n$ in~$\mathbb{F}_2⟦ x⟧$, where $a_n = \weight_{\mathcal{A}}((n)_2) ∈ \mathbb{F}_2$.
+Similarly the state~$s$ corresponds to the series $s(x)= ∑_{n ⩾ 0} b_n x^n$ in~$\mathbb{F}_2⟦ x⟧$, whose coefficients would be generated by the automaton pictured in Figure~\ref{fig:weighted2}.
 As we read $(n)_2$ starting with the most significant digit, we have,

-where the symbol~$⊕$ denotes the sum in~$𝔽_2$.
+where the symbol~$⊕$ denotes the sum in~$\mathbb{F}_2$.

-Since $𝔽_2⟦ x⟧$ has characteristic~$2$, then \eqref{eq:recursive} implies that
+Since $\mathbb{F}_2⟦ x⟧$ has characteristic~$2$, then \eqref{eq:recursive} implies that

-Again using that $𝔽_2⟦ x⟧$ has characteristic~$2$, we have
+Again using that $\mathbb{F}_2⟦ x⟧$ has characteristic~$2$, we have